 The City's transportation system must satisfy the domestic and commercial needs of its citizens and accommodate the large volumes of international commerce and tourist traffic at the International Bridge.
-Local traffic can be accommodated, with some minor alterations, by the existing infrastructure.
+Local traffic can be accommodated, with some minor alterations, by the existing infrastructure and enhancing alternative modes of transportation.
 However the additional traffic introduced into the system by way of inter-provincial and international connecting links shall require major infrastructure improvements.